 Quality and Employee Goals and Performance

-Organizations that formally develop work quality goals, collaboratively with employees, generally are more successful in achieving a higher level of quality and productivity.
-Employee goals should be set that not only support what is expected, but also how it will be achieved.
-For example, the “what” covers quality or quantity expected, deadlines to be met, cost to deliver, etc. The “how” refers to the employee behavior demonstrated to achieve outcomes.
-Many executives include competencies within performance expectations, to reinforce the link to business strategy, vision and mission.
+Organizations that formally develop work quality goals, collaboratively with employees, are more successful in achieving a higher level of quality and productivity.
+Employee goals include quality expected, deadlines, and the cost to deliver.
+The “how” refers to employee behavior demonstrated to achieve outcomes.
+Many executives include competencies within performance expectations, to reinforce the link to business strategy, vision, and mission.

-The SMART Method in creating effective employee goals as outlined below:
+The SMART Method in creating practical employee goals as outlined below:

-- Specific: target a specific area for improvement.
+- Specific: target a particular area for improvement.

 - Measurable: quantify an indicator of progress.

 - Realistic: state what results can realistically be achieved, given available resources.

 - Time-Bound: identify when the result(s) required for completion.

 “Be a yardstick of quality.
 Some people aren’t used to an environment where excellence is expected.”